 A-B Tech has been approved to issue I-20 forms for qualified international applicants seeking certain diplomas or associate degrees in F-1 or M-1 visa status.
-A-B Tech does not issue I-20 forms for continuing education programs, English as a Second Language classes, or curriculum certificate programs.
+A-B Tech does not issue I-20 forms for continuing education programs, English Language Acquisition classes, or curriculum certificate programs.
 International applicants must show proficiency in the English language.